 See Reentry to the U.S. After Removal for more on the process and what you'll need to prove.

 Returning to the United States following deportation is a complicated process, which requires proving to the U.S. government that one is worthy of a second chance.
 An experienced immigration attorney can help prepare all the proper documents as well as help put forth the best case possible for reentry into the United States.
-Unfortunately, foreign nationals are not afforded an attorney to represent them, but must find and hire their own private immigration lawyer.
+Unfortunately, foreign nationals are not given a free attorney by the government to represent them, but must find and hire their own private immigration lawyer, or find one willing to work for low cost if needed.